List of Call the Midwife characters: Patience "Patsy" Mount

 Patsy is first seen in Series 2, Episode 3, as a nurse in the male surgical ward at the London Hospital.
 She then appears in Series 3, Episode 5 as a new midwife.
 She is tall elegant and favours slightly tailored clothes and becoming the first midwife to wear trousers.
 She has a very brisk manner but later reveals that at the age of nine that she and her mother and sister were sent to a Japanese war camp, and that she was the only one to survive of the three of them.
 Like Chummy before her, Patsy works with Fred as a leader of the local Wolf Cub Scouts; she recruits Delia to help teach first aid.
 It is then seen in Series 4 that she has a very close friendship with veteran Nurse Trixie and new Nurse Barbara.
 She is also quite close to Sister Mary Cynthia and Sister Winifred.

 Patsy is seen to have a very close and romantic relationship with female surgical Nurse Delia Busby, with whom she had previously worked at the London.
 They plan to move into a flat together at the end of Series 4, but their future is shattered when Delia is involved in a cycling accident and suffers a serious head injury which results in amnesia, leaving her with no memory of Patsy.
 The amnesia is only temporary, however, and Patsy and Delia are reunited in Series 5 when Delia accepts an offer from Sister Julienne to live at Nonnatus House.
 Later in Series 5, Patsy and Delia go to the Gateways Club, a private club for lesbians.
 It is revealed in the Series 5 finale that Patsy and Delia are going to Paris together in spring 1962.
 She shares a room with Nurse Trixie, replacing Jenny Lee.
 Series 6 sees her temporarily leave Nonnatus House after learning her father is dying in Hong Kong.
 Delia is upset that she cannot go with her as support, as she is training to be a midwife.
 Following her father's death, Patsy seems to drop all correspondence with Delia, appearing as though she would not return to Nonnatus House, but she comes back to London on the day of Tom and Barbara's wedding.
+Patsy and Delia share their first on-screen kiss.

-In the Series 8 Christmas Special, Patsy and Della mail a card from Scotland to Nonnatus House.
+In the Series 8 Christmas Special, Patsy and Delia mail a card from Scotland to Nonnatus House.